FedericoCarboni/scarpet-docs/content/math/ln.md

       - name: "n"
 ---

-Natural logarithm of `n`.
-Naturally.
+Returns the natural logarithm of a number.